Floateresting/Automate/README.md

 # Win

 # Features
-Move mouse and do clicks\n
+Move mouse and do clicks
 Take screenshots and compare with .bmp pictures